bcgov/workbc-ssot/migration/README.md

 docker-compose exec migrator bash
 ```

+- Search the script `migrate.sh` for the dataset you are trying to import.
+If it's mentioned in there already, you're in luck: you only need to replicate the commands, taking care to adjust the source sheet to the newly-received one.
+Please update the script file accordingly.

 - Convert the Excel sheet `Data_File.xlsx` to CSV.
 Since multiple sheets can exist in an Excel file, we define an output template `Data_File-%s.csv` that `ssconvert` uses to generate each CSV separately with the sheet name appended to the base filename.
 ```
 ssconvert --export-type=Gnumeric_stf:stf_csv --export-file-per-sheet "data/Data_File.xlsx" "data/Data_File-%s.csv"